[Missing text '/pages/PortableSearch/SearchGuidanceResults' for 'English']

 Pinned by the SRA

-Understanding continuing competence
+Understanding your continuing competence requirements

 The law firms role in making sure solicitors meet their continuing competence obligations